thatgirldorian/To-Do-List-App-with-JavaScript/README.md

 # To-Do-List-App-with-JavaScript

 <h3>Function & Description:</h3>
 This is a to-do app I built for my friend to keep track of the things she needs to do.
-It's written in JavaScript, CSS and HTML code.
+It's written in JavaScript, CSS and HTML code and allows her filter tasks by categories (all tasks, completed, unfinished).
 I also added some animation for when she deletes or crosses out finished tasks.

 <h3>Technology Used:</h3>